 A BioBlitz is an attempt to record all the living species within a designated area and timeframe.

-To make optimal use of the growing season in most of Europe, we propose to open the ICA BioBlitz 2023 on International Day for Biological Diversity (Biodiversity Day), 22nd May 2023.
+To make optimal use of the growing season in most of Europe, the ICA BioBlitz 2023 on International Day for Biological Diversity (Biodiversity Day), 22nd May 2023.
 To give each university some flexibility in their active participation in the BioBlitz, the platform would stay open for the entire month of June.
 We envisage a closing event on Friday 30th of June, as a celebration for everyone who participated, and a (online) get-together to connect and share highlights between universities.

 Minimal requirements for participation